99stealth/cfn-ami-to-mapping/README.md

 ```

 #### :warning: Please, pay attention
-- You may not specify a region in this case it will use default one which is `us-east-1`.
+- You may not specify a region, in this case, it will use default one which is `us-east-1`.
 Therefore you need to specify AMI ID of image from `us-east-1`.
-- By the default utility creates output using `yaml` format.
+- By default utility creates output using `yaml` format.
 If you want to change it to `json`, then run the utility with `--json` flag.
 ```
 cfn-ami-to-mapping --image-id ami-02f706d959cedf892 --top-level-key AMIID --us-east-2 --json
 ```